Jennifer Galvin and Khyati Vyas

-At the 2016 Annual PDA conference in San Antonia, TX a poster was presented that looked at the effects of gamma sterilization on cleanroom garments.
-Since 70% of the contaminants from cleanrooms are related to people, which is with the protection of bacteria containing elements such as cleanroom suits that are required adornment for all personnel operating in cleanrooms, the assessment of their durability can greatly impact the sterility assurance of the products produced in these rooms.
+At the 2016 Annual PDA conference in San Antonia, TX a poster that examined the effects of gamma sterilization on cleanroom garments was presented.
+70% of cleanroom contaminants are related to people.
+This statistic is true despite the use of cleanroom suits for all personnel operating in cleanrooms.
+Therefore, the assessment of these suits’ durability can greatly impact the sterility assurance of the products produced in these rooms.

-The group from DuPont presented a study that looked at the “wear and tear” of cleanroom garments – both disposable and non-disposable and their ability to perform appropriately.
+The group from DuPont presented a study that reviewed the “wear and tear” of cleanroom garments – both disposable and non-disposable and their ability to perform appropriately.
 Most companies that perform cleanroom operations on a daily basis will purchase a cleaning service for their garments rather than using single use disposable garments.
-The reasons are many as reusable garments are less costly, more comfortable and environmental.
-The authors detailed that cleanroom workers shed large numbers of particles and bacteria.
+Reusable garments are often preferred, because they are less costly, more comfortable and environmental.
+The authors found that cleanroom workers shed large numbers of particles and bacteria.
 During aseptic processing activities sterile garments are required and any impact on their function is critical if you are not working within isolators.
 They considered several properties of sterile garments:

 - Garment cleanliness and particle shedding

-- Ability of the garment to contain contamination coming from the wearer
+- The garment’s ability to contain contamination coming from the wearer

 - Sterility for processes/products that require it